27674385606

 In 2016, Facebook added its Secret Conversations feature so you can send secure messages with the Signal end-to-end encryption protocol (also used by WhatsApp).
 While Signal and WhatsApp have end-to-end encryption by default, Secret Conversations must be manually activated.

 News broke in 2018 that Facebook had been collecting information about the calls and texts of its Android users through a permission that allows the app to import phone contacts.
-They were caught doing it again a year later.
-Concerns about data collection overreach are still piling up — with plenty of reasons to believe Facebook is helping itself to your data.
+They were caught allegedly doing it again a year later.
+Concerns about data collection overreach are still around, and there are reasons people believe Facebook is helping itself to your data.

 Google Messages